uU-Uuu/midi-piano-pygame/README.md

 # midi-piano-pygame

-This is a small pygame for playing piano with a MIDI keyboard, reading and visualizing MIDI files.
+midi-piano-game is a simple Pygame application for playing piano with a MIDI keyboard, reading and visualizing MIDI files.

 # Table of contents
 * [Screenshots](#screenshots)